 ii State guarantees

 There is no separate regulation regarding state guarantees in Thailand.
 Nonetheless, under the New PPP Act, the government provides support measures for projects under the PPP scheme.
-Under the New PPP Act, the project handling agency may request government support measures, such as benefits from Board of Investment promotion, the right to take a lease of land or immovable property in the partnership project for a term not exceeding 50 years (normally a lease is limited to 30 years), or other financial or non-financial support as announced by the Committee.
+Under the New PPP Act, the project-handling agency may request government support measures, such as benefits from a Board of Investment promotion, the right to take a lease of land or immovable property in the partnership project for a term not exceeding 50 years (normally a lease is limited to 30 years), or other financial or non-financial support as announced by the Committee.

-Under the EEC regulations, in addition to benefits from Board of Investment promotion, the benefits or support to be granted are considered based on several factors, such as how the project benefits and is in line with the success of the development of the EEC, or how a project having economic and technical feasibility, but not financial feasibility, may attract private investors or be made bankable to procure the financial resources of the private sector.
+Under the EEC regulations, in addition to benefits from Board of Investment promotion, the benefits or support to be granted is considered based on several factors, such as how the project benefits and is in line with the success of the development of the EEC, or how a project having economic and technical feasibility, but not financial feasibility, may attract private investors or be made bankable to procure the financial resources of the private sector.
 Examples of the supporting measures include:

 - subsidies, in which the state provides financial support to reduce the financial risks of the private sector;

-- the granting of rights to use state land (e.g., during the duration of the PPP agreement, the state may grant the private sector the right to use state assets for commercial purposes to support the financial feasibility of the project; or
+- the granting of rights to use state land (e.g., during the duration of the PPP agreement, the state may grant the private sector the right to use state assets for commercial purposes to support the financial feasibility of the project; and

 - non-compete clauses.